LuisLechugaRuiz/LuisLechugaRuiz/README.md

 I'm currently focused on seamlessly integrating perception with manipulation in an end-to-end model.
 This repository documents my ongoing efforts in employing the latest transformer innovations to formulate a universal solution for a variety of manipulation tasks. [general_manipulation](https://github.com/LuisLechugaRuiz/general_manipulation)

+#### Deep_Learning_Robotics Repository:

+As a deep dive into the world of PyTorch and deep learning, this repository offers an in-depth tutorial ranging from foundational concepts to cutting-edge architectures.
+It not only serves as a learning platform but also provides insights into my advancements in deep learning in the realm of robotics. [deep_learning_robotics](https://github.com/LuisLechugaRuiz/deep_learning_robotics)

 #### MoveIt Hackathon Repository:

 In the recent MoveIt Hackathon, I secured the 3rd position with my project which bridges image segmentation and object classification.
 This processed information is then relayed to MoveIt for object grasping planning.
 Although I couldn't fully explore the grasping phase due to time limitations, this repository provides a comprehensive look into the initial stages of my project. [grab_anything](https://github.com/LuisLechugaRuiz/grab_anything)